juani-hbtn/aixdevs/ui_concept.md

-# UI Concept: ExpenseTracker
+# ui_concept.md

 ## product overview
 ExpenseTracker is a mobile-first web and iOS/Android application that enables individuals to record, categorize, and visualize their daily expenses in real time.
-By providing clear budget summaries and interactive charts, it helps users stay on top of their spending habits and make informed financial decisions.
+By providing clear budget summaries and interactive charts, this product helps users stay on top of their spending habits and make informed financial decisions.

+## workflow
+A user logs in and lands on the **Dashboard**, sees current balance and budget progress, then taps “Add Expense” to record a new transaction.
+They can swipe through past entries on the **History** screen, set or adjust budgets on the **Budget** screen, and view detailed charts on the **Reports** screen.

-## Target users
+## interface elements
-- **Young Professionals** managing salary and lifestyle costs
-- **College Students** tracking tight monthly budgets
-- **Freelancers** monitoring project-related expenses
-- **Families** sharing household expenses
+- **Overview Cards:** Show balance, monthly budget vs. spend, recent transactions.
+- **Floating Action Button:** “+ Add Expense” consistently available.
+- **Form Controls:** Input fields for amount, category selector, date picker, notes.
+- **Filter Bar:** Date range and category filters on history.
+- **Charts & Progress Bars:** Interactive pie/bar charts and budget progress visuals.

-## Core UI Elements / screens
+## screens
 1. **Dashboard Screen**
-   - Overview cards for current balance, monthly budget vs. spend, and recent transactions
-   - Quick “Add Expense” button prominently displayed
+   - Shows Overview Cards and “Add Expense” FAB.
 2. **Add Expense Screen**
-   - Form fields for amount, category (selectable icon), date, and optional notes
-   - Ability to attach or photograph receipt
+   - Full-screen form with form controls and receipt capture.
-3. **Expenses History Screen**
+3. **History Screen**
-   - Scrollable list of past transactions with date, amount, and category icon
+   - Scrollable list of transactions, swipe-to-edit/delete, filter bar.
-   - Filter bar for date range and category; swipe-to-edit or delete gestures
-4. **Budget Overview Screen**
+4. **Budget Screen**
-   - Interactive progress bars per category showing spend vs. budget
+   - Progress bars per category with “Set Budget” controls.
-   - “Set Budget” controls for each category
 5. **Reports Screen**
-   - Pie and bar charts visualizing spend by category and over time
+   - Pie and bar charts with time-range toggles (weekly, monthly, custom).
-   - Toggle between weekly, monthly, and custom date ranges
-6. **Settings & Profile Screen**
-   - Manage custom categories and currency preferences
-   - Data export (CSV/PDF) and notification settings

-## Expected user actions
+## user actions
-- **Create Expense:** Enter amount, pick category, add notes, save.
+- **Create Expense:** Tap FAB, fill form, save.
-- **View History:** Scroll and filter transactions by date or category.
+- **View History:** Scroll and filter transactions.
-- **Edit/Delete Expense:** Swipe on a transaction to modify or remove.
+- **Edit/Delete Expense:** Swipe left/right on a history item.
-- **Set Budgets:** Define or adjust monthly limits per category.
+- **Set Budget:** Adjust category limits on Budget screen.
-- **Analyze Reports:** Switch chart types and timeframes to understand spending.
+- **Analyze Reports:** Switch chart types and timeframes.
-- **Export Data:** Download expense history as CSV or PDF for records.
+- **Export Data:** Download CSV/PDF from Settings screen.